Swiss finmin hopes U.S. tax row solved this year

 Widmer-Schlumpf said Switzerland was already discussing possible fines its banking industry will have to secure a global civil settlement with U.S. authorities.

-It is also trying to get the U.S. Department of Justice to drop criminal probes of 11 banks, including Credit Suisse and Julius Baer.
+It is also trying to get the U.S. Department of Justice to drop criminal probes of 11 banks, including Credit Suisse CSGN.VX and Julius Baer BAER.VX.

 "I assume we will be able to sort it out for these 11 banks as well as for the banking sector as a whole," she said.

-Widmer-Schlumpf, who also holds the rotating Swiss presidency, said Geithner had recognised that the country had made major efforts to clean up its tax haven image.
+Widmer-Schlumpf, who also holds the rotating Swiss presidency, said Geithner had recognized that the country had made major efforts to clean up its tax haven image.

 U.S. authorities suspect tens of thousands of Americans have used Swiss banks to avoid paying billions of dollars in tax.